espressomd/espresso/doc/sphinx/magnetostatics.rst

 This is the dipolar version of the P3M algorithm, described in :cite:`cerda08d`.

 Make sure that you know the relevance of the P3M parameters before using P3M!
-If you are not sure, read the following references
+If you are not sure, read the following references:
+:cite:`ewald21,hockney88,kolafa92,deserno98a,deserno98b,deserno00,deserno00a,cerda08d`.

 Note that dipolar P3M does not work with non-cubic boxes.